King County Metro: Fleet

 In 1978, Metro was the first large transit agency to order high-capacity articulated buses (buses with a rotating joint).
 Today, King County Metro has one of the largest articulated fleets in North America (second only to MTA New York City Transit) and articulated buses account for about 42% of the agency's fleet.

 In 1979, the agency ordered some of the first wheelchair lift equipped coaches in the nation, promising a completely new level of independence for disabled residents.
 Early lifts were severely flawed, but by the mid-1980s the lifts were generally reliable and were ordered on all new buses.
-Metro's entire fleet has been wheelchair-accessible since 1999.
+Metro's entire fleet has been wheelchair-accessible since 1999 and all new buses have been low-floor since their introduction in 2003.
+The final high-floor buses were retired in 2020.

-Metro was reluctant to adopt low-floor buses, not buying any until 2003.
-Low-floor coaches have slightly reduced seating capacity (because the wheelwells intrude further into the passenger compartment) which may have been a concern.
-Whatever the reason for the delay, Metro has now embraced low-floor buses and all new fleet additions since 2003 have been low-floor, with the last high-floor buses retired in 2020.